This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 ClinicalTrials.gov Menu

-Study of Datopotamab Deruxtecan (Dato-DXd) in Combination With Durvalumab and Carboplatin for First-Line Treatment of Patients With Advanced NSCLC Without Actionable Genomic Alterations (AVANZAR)
+Phase III, Open-label, First-line Study of Dato-DXd in Combination With Durvalumab and Carboplatin for Advanced NSCLC Without Actionable Genomic Alterations (AVANZAR)

 The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Know the risks and potential benefits of clinical studies and talk to your health care provider before participating.
 Read our disclaimer for details.